nakov/Nakov-Simple-Crypto/README.md

 Real-world cryptosystems use blocks of size 256 or more bits to resist **[brute-force attacks](https://en.wikipedia.org/wiki/Brute-force_attack)**.

 Always use **proven crypto algorithms**, designed by experts in cryptography (like SHA2, SHA3 and AES).

-Designing your own encryption algorithm is risky and prone to security flaws.
-To design a secure crypto algorithms, you need a deep specialized scientific knowledge, and your algorithms should pass peer reviews, thorough testing, and prove resistance against attacks.
+Designing your **own encryption algorithms** is risky and **prone to security flaws**.
+To design secure crypto algorithms, you need to have deep specialized scientific knowledge, and your algorithms should pass peer reviews, thorough testing, and prove resistance against attacks.